tableau/server-client-python/docs/filter-sort.md

 To filter on a field, you need to specify the field name, an operator criteria and a value criteria.

-**Note**: Ampersands and commas in filters are not supported by the rest api as they are used as delimiters.
+**Note**: Ampersands and commas in filters are not supported by the REST API as they are used as delimiters.

 ### Operator criteria